pierrefdz/pierrefdz.github.io/_publications/threebricks.md

 In *multi-bit watermarking*, we try to decode a message from the text, without knowing the key used to generate it.

 It is rather easy to turn a zero-bit watermarking scheme into multi-bit watermarking, by associating a secret key per message.
-However, on our case, this would require re-generating the secret vectors for each possible key, and score the text with each of them.
+However, in our case, this would require re-generating the secret vectors for each possible key, and score the text with each of them.

 We introduce in the paper a simple way to scale previous methods to multi-bit watermarks, based on the idea of using a single secret vector and shifted secret vectors for each message.